AVAnnotate/documentation/pages/annotations.md

 # Creating, Modifying, and Deleting Annotations

 Annotations and timestamps can be added, edited, or deleted through the AVAnnotate dashboard.
+After adding an annotation, a default Annotation Set will be created and visible in the `Event` settings.
+To create, edit, delete, and upload annotation sets, please see the [Annotation Set](https://avannotate.github.io/documentation/pages/annotationsets/) page.

-To add annotations to an event in AVAnnotate, navigate to the `Events` dashboard and select an event.
+## Adding annotations to an event
+Navigate to the `Events` dashboard and select an event.
 ![image1](../../assets/newannotationsimage1.png)

 Annotations with timestamps can be added individually by selecting `Create` under the `Add` button.
 ![image 2](../../assets/newannotationsimage2.png)

+## Editing annotaions and timestamps
-Timestamps can be added and edited when creating an annotation.
+Annotations and timestamps can be added and edited when creating an annotation.
 ![image 3](../../assets/newannotationsimage3.png)

 On the event page, timestamps and annotations can be edited by selecting the three-dot menu for each annotation.
 ![image 4](../../assets/newannotationsimage5.png)

+## Deleting annotations
+Individual annotations can be deleted by selecting the three-dot menu next to the annotation.
+[ADD PICTURE]

-After adding an annotation, a default Annotation Set will be created and visible in the `Event` settings.
-To create, edit, delete, and upload annotation sets, please see the [Annotation Set](https://avannotate.github.io/documentation/pages/annotationsets/) page.
+To delete multiple annotations at once, please see the [Annotation Set](https://avannotate.github.io/documentation/pages/annotationsets/) page.